hringriin/chordbook/README.md

 The Batch file expects PERL to be installed but it isn't necessary, because there are no references and no glossary entries made, yet.

+#### The Batch file

+The first line of the Batch files contains a Command to add the Perl interpreter to your PATH variables - check your Perl installation and adjust the path to your needs

 ### Linux

 To compile simply type `make` after a directory change into `Chordbook/Linux`